AviatrixSystems/Docs/HowTos/site2cloud_fortigate.rst

    .. important::
       The following values from the Aviatrix Site2Cloud configuration are needed below:

       #.
-In the Aviatrix Controller, select the Site2Cloud configuration created earlier
+In the Aviatrix Controller, select the Site2Cloud configuration created earlier.
       #.
-Click |imageThreeLines| next to `Connect Detail`
+Click |imageThreeLines| next to Connect Detail.

       |imageconnectiondetails|